dougeby/IntuneDocs/intune/lob-apps-windows-phone.md

 1. On the **Add app** pane, verify that you configured the information correctly.
 2. Choose **Add** to upload the app to Intune.

-> [!Note]
-> In the Azure portal, Intune will alert you to line-of-business apps that are about to expire.
-Upon uploading a new version of the line-of-business app, Intune will remove the expiration notification from the app list.

 ## Next steps

 - The app you have created is displayed in the apps list.
 You can now assign it to the groups you choose.
 For help, see [How to assign apps to groups](apps-deploy.md).